 On this page:

-- 3 Questions to Ask Yourself, go to section.
+- 3 Questions to Ask Yourself

 If someone else can learn to do it, you can too.
 That’s always the case, it’s always been the case, and it always will be the case.
 But when it comes to learning how to become a good programmer, do you really need to go to university to learn?
 In this conversation, I talked with a former pupil from React GraphQL Academy about his experience.